sinansaricayir/e-commerce-project/README.md

 # E-Commerce Project

-Hi, this project is an fully responsive e-commerce website project made only HTML, CSS and JavaScript.
+Hi, this project is a fully responsive e-commerce website project made only HTML, CSS and JavaScript.

 No framework or library (except glide.js) was used throughout the project.